Dennis-Shih/Requirements/README.md

 To do this, press the 'Invite collaborators' button and enter the name(s) of the collaborators you wish to add.

 **Setting Priority:** To set the priority of a task, click on the 'Set Priority' button while working on a task.
-This will open a dropdown list of priorities.

-Select the priority you wish the current task to have.
-1 represents tasks with the most priority, while 5 represents tasks with the least priority.
+The task will appear bold in the task list.

 **Logging in:** To log in, enter your username and password on the login screen.